November 17 in Yankee History

 Players Who Have Died This Day

-• The first to pass on of the four Yankee players to have died on November 17 was lefthanded outfielder Benny Kauff (1961), who debuted by playing five games for the 1912 Highlanders.
+• The first to pass on of the five Yankee players to have died on November 17 was lefthanded outfielder Benny Kauff (1961), who debuted by playing five games for the 1912 Highlanders.
 He collected two rbi’s on three hits in 11 at bats, numbers that ballooned to 49 home runs and 454 rbi’s after two years in the Federal League with the Hoosiers and the Tip-Tops, followed by a 1916-1920 stop with the Giants.
 Shortstop Roger Peckinpaugh (1977) played 1,219 games with the 1913-1921 Yankees, reaching 36 fences good for 427 rbi’s while getting 1,170 hits in 4,515 at bats.
 A three-year stint with Cleveland earlier, and six years spent mostly in Washington afterward rendered the final numbers of 48 and 739.
 Finally, switch-hitting outfielder Hersh Martin (1980) ended his career with the 1944-1945 Yankees.
 He had 208 hits in 202 games, collecting 16 homers and 100 rbi’s in 736 at bats.
 Four years with the Phillies and the Yankee years resulted in 28 career home runs and 215 runs driven in.
 The most recent addition is righty-hitting, lefty-throwing outfielder Zeke Bella (2013), who debuted for the 1957 Yankees by hitting no homers and collecting no rbi’s, and going 1-for-10 at the plate, in five games.
 Zeke had a home run with nine rbi’s for the Kansas City A’s in 1959.
+Outfielder Lou Skizas (2023) had his major league debut with the 1956 Yankees, for whom he played in six games, collecting one hit in six at bats, and drove in one.
+After continuing his career with the 1956-1957 Kansas City A’s, the 1958 Tigers, and the 1959 White Sox, he finished with 30 home runs and 86 rbi’s in 239 games.

 •